dbtmpl/dbtmpl.github.io/README.md

 biopsychology and creating intuitive interfaces in VR.
 I also had the chance to dive deep into software engineering principles, algorithms & data structures and theoretical informatics.

-Lately, I've been interested in 3D computer vision, computer graphics, and how to design efficient models that run in real time on edge devices.
+Lately, I've been interested in 3D computer vision, computer graphics, reinforcement learning and how to design efficient models that run in real time on edge devices.
 These interests include applications such as autonomous driving, computer vision for video calls and AR for mobile devices.

 If you want to talk to me, feel free to contact me via email or Twitter.